ChainXim-Team/ChainXim/developer-guide.en.md

 ## Simulator Input Parameters
 The input parameters of the simulator can be specified in two ways: command line and configuration file.
-Generally, you can modify the configuration file system_config.ini that comes with ChainXim to change the simulation parameters, or you can specify individual simulation parameters through the command line.
+Generally, you can create a new configuration file based on `system_config.ini`, or you can specify individual simulation parameters through the command line.
 The command line supports fewer parameters than the configuration file, but once specified, they take precedence over the configuration file.
-You can view the command line help information by using the command `python main.py --help`.
+You can view the command line help information by using the command `python main.py --help` and specify the relative path to the configuration file with `python --config CONFIG_FILE_PATH`.

 ### EnvironmentSettings